-Our process for creating cultured meat, also known as lab-grown meat, follows similar principles to the cultivation of plants.
+Our process for creating cultivated meat, also known as lab-grown meat, follows similar principles to the cultivation of plants.

-Just like taking a cutting from a plant, we start by taking a sample of cells from an animal that’s been reared organically.
+Just like taking a cutting from a plant, we start by taking a sample of animal cells.

 But instead of a plant pot, we nurture our cells in a large tank called a bioreactor.
 Suspending them in a solution packed with nutrients to help them multiply into either muscle or fat.

 In just two to three weeks, under our careful watch, this small sample of cells multiplies to become several billion in number.
 Which is equal to one kilo of meat.